VC use case

 Ecosystem roles

-- Issuer: An authorised identity provider or government-recognised credential issuer that issues verified identity credentials to the person.
+- Issuer: An authorized identity provider or government-recognized credential issuer that issues verified identity credentials to the person.

-- Holder: The person joining the organisation, holding their credential in a wallet.
+- Holder: The person joining the organization, holding their credential in a wallet.

 - Verifier: The employer’s onboarding service, identity team, or relying application evaluating the presented identity evidence.